lucabriguglia/OpenCQRS/README.md

 CreateProduct is an sample command and GetProduct is a sample query.
 In this scenario, commands and queries are in two different assemblies.
 Both assemblies need to be registered.
-In order to be able to use the event sourcing functionality, an event store needs to be registered.
+In order to use the event sourcing functionalities, an event store needs to be registered.

 ```C#
 services.AddWeapsyEFEventStore();
 ```

 At the moment, the only available is the Entity Framework event store but more will be available soon like Blob Storage or Xml.
-The EFEventStore uses a db contextg and it needs to be configured.
+The EFEventStore uses a db context and it needs to be configured.
-Any of the data providers current supported in entity framework core can be used.
+Any of the data providers currently supported in entity framework core can be used.
 In this case I'm using SqlServer:

 ```C#